jahwsuf/jahwsuf.github.io/oni/ranching_mark_1/dupe-builds.md

 Priorities:
 * Very High:  Farm
 * Low:  Construction, Operate
-* Low or Disabled:  Dig (this takes them far from base and the farm)
+* Low or Disabled:  Dig (which would take them far from base and the farm)

 It's not important to rush them into the Farmhand job immediately - the food expectation isn't favorable right at the start, and Gofer can be useful for transporting all of that Dirt to the Mealwood plants.
 Only move toward Farmhand once you've gotten a decent Bristle Blossom farm (or the like) in place that can provide quality food to meet the upgraded expectations; it should be a while before you _need_ the second-tier job's specialized station, so you've got plenty of time before the transition is needed.